 Some great leaders I worked for pushed me so much that it kept me motivated at work, and made me want to learn new skills.
 This has benefited my career tremendously.

 7. Don’t Hire and Promote the Wrong People

 Hard-working employees want to work for hard-working leaders.
-But when the wrong person is promoted to management level, it is a massive insult and demotivates your team.
+But when the wrong person is promoted to the management level, it is a massive insult and demotivates your team.